-Small businesses play a critical role in our economy, generating income and wealth that supports the financial needs of entrepreneurs, employees, and their families.
+Small business and self-employment play a critical role in our economy, generating income and wealth that supports the financial needs of entrepreneurs, employees, and their families.
 However, the costs and stress associated with filing business-related taxes limit the positive financial impacts of self-employment for many entrepreneurs.